 MyVote Student Mock Election – Offered by the California Secretary of State, schools may participate in mock elections on real election topics, which are held immediately before state elections.

-California Task Force on K-12 – Historical information from 2014-15 when a blueprint of action was established in order to implement civic learning throughout the state.
+Civic Learning Task Force on K-12 – In 2014, the California Taskforce presented a blueprint of action in order to implement civic learning throughout the state.

 Power of Democracy – Empowering a citizenry that understands and participates in civic life.

-Digital Citizenship – Videos created by Common Sense Education for Nearpod.
-Some have free previews as example, “Super Digital Citizen Lite.”
+Digital Citizenship Lite – Videos created by Common Sense Education for Nearpod – “Super Digital Citizen Lite.”

-Oakland Unified School District – A resource as an alternative to suspension or expulsion.
+Oakland Unified School District – Restorative Justice as an alternative to suspension or expulsion.

 SEEDS – Has programs in our schools and community to resolve conflicts using Restorative Justice.